-Photograph 110: Stormwater Infiltration Swale within Section #6.
+Photograph 110: Stormwater Infiltration Swale within Section #6, located north of the clubhouse.
 The Stormwater Infiltration Swale is fed by a pipe from the adjacent subdivision.
 The Section #6 Stormwater Infiltration Swale has no outlet, and standing water infiltrates/evaporates (May 24th, 2018).

-Photograph 111: Pipe from the adjacent subdivision that feeds water into the Stormwater Infiltration Swale within Section #6 (May 24th, 2018).
+Photograph 111: Pipe from the adjacent subdivision that feeds water into the Stormwater Infiltration Swale within Section #6 (located north of the clubhouse) (May 24th, 2018).

-Photograph 112: Dry Stormwater Infiltration Swale within Section #3 - no surface water observed (May 24th, 2018).
+Photograph 112: Dry Stormwater Infiltration Swale within the southern part of Section #3 - no surface water observed (May 24th, 2018).

-Photograph 113: Dry Stormwater Infiltration Swale within Section #3 - no surface water observed (September 17th, 2018).
+Photograph 113: Dry Stormwater Infiltration Swale within the northern part of Section #3 - no surface water observed (September 17th, 2018).